krlawrence/graph/sample-data/README.md

 There is also a small Groovy script in the *'/sample-code'* folder called *'graph-stats.groovy'* that can be run from within the Gremlin console to produce some statistics about the graph similar to those found in the book and in the *'README-air-routes.txt file'*.

-The *'aircraft.csv'* file is intended to be used with the *'add-airports.groovy'* sample that is located in the *'/sample-code'* folder.
+The *'aircraft.csv'* file is intended to be used with the *'add-aircraft.groovy'* sample that is located in the *'/sample-code'* folder.

 The *'edges.csv'* file is intended to be used with the *'GraphFromCSV.java'* sample that is located in the *'/sample-code'* folder.